Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 - The preference of the child when of sufficient age and capacity to reason so as to form an intelligent decision.
 The judge will determine what this age is, although the child’s preference is certainly not the sole deciding factor in any custody arrangement.

 - The needs of the child.
 These needs could be medical, emotional, educational or extracurricular.
-Judges will grant custody to the parent who is better able to fulfill all of these needs.

 - The stability of the home environment offered.

 - The quality and continuity of the child’s education.